T-Flet/Python-Generic-Util/README.md

 [numba](https://numba.pydata.org/) JIT compiler library.

 See the [documentation][rtd-link] for details, but functions are grouped as follows:
-- Generic_Util.benchmarking: functions covering typical code-timing scenarios, such as a "with" statement context, an n-executions timer, and a convenient function for comparing and summarising n execution times of different implementations of the same function.
+- `Generic_Util.benchmarking`: functions covering typical code-timing scenarios, such as a "with" statement context, an n-executions timer, and a convenient function for comparing and summarising n execution times of different implementations of the same function.
-- Generic_Util.iter: iterable-focussed functions, covering multiple varieties of flattening, iterable combining, grouping and predicate/property-based processing (including topological sorting), element-comparison-based operations, value interspersal, and finally batching.
+- `Generic_Util.iter`: iterable-focussed functions, covering multiple varieties of flattening, iterable combining, grouping and predicate/property-based processing (including topological sorting), element-comparison-based operations, value interspersal, and finally batching.
-- Generic_Util.operator: functions regarding item retrieval, and syntactic sugar for patterns of function application.
+- `Generic_Util.operator`: functions regarding item retrieval, and syntactic sugar for patterns of function application.
-- Generic_Util.misc: functions with less generic purpose than in the above; currently mostly to do with min/max-based operations.
+- `Generic_Util.misc`: functions with less generic purpose than in the above; currently mostly to do with min/max-based operations.

 Then a sub-package is dedicated to utility functions for the [numba](https://numba.pydata.org/) JIT compiler library:
-- Generic_Util.numba.benchmarking: functions comparing execution times of (semi-automatically-generated) varieties of numba-compilations of a given function, including lazy vs eager compilation, vectorisation, parallelisation, as well as varieties of rolling (see Generic_Util.numba.higher_order).
+- `Generic_Util.numba.benchmarking`: functions comparing execution times of (semi-automatically-generated) varieties of numba-compilations of a given function, including lazy vs eager compilation, vectorisation, parallelisation, as well as varieties of rolling (see Generic_Util.numba.higher_order).
-- Generic_Util.numba.higher_order: higher-order numba-compilation functions, currently only functions to "roll" simpler functions
+- `Generic_Util.numba.higher_order`: higher-order numba-compilation functions, currently only functions to "roll" simpler functions
   (1d-to-scalar or 2d-to-scalar/1d) over arrays, with a few combinations of input and output type signatures.
-- Generic_Util.numba.types: convenient shorthands for frequently used numba (and respective numpy) types, with a focus on C-contiguity of arrays; these are useful in declaring eager-compilation function signatures.
+- `Generic_Util.numba.types`: convenient shorthands for frequently used numba (and respective numpy) types, with a focus on C-contiguity of arrays; these are useful in declaring eager-compilation function signatures.

 Many functions which would have been included in this package were dropped in favour of using those in the wonderful